-At any time during UITF operations, the PSS can be brought to OPEN Mode Access, in case there is a need for accessing the enclosure or to conclude high voltage operations.
+At any time during UITF operations, the PSS can be brought to OPEN state, in case there is a need to access the enclosure or to conclude high voltage operations.

-Returning the PSS to OPEN Mode in normal operating conditions
+Returning the PSS to OPEN State in normal operating conditions

-- Turn off the gun HVPS from the EPICS control screen - Turn OFF the buncher RF from EPICS control screens - Switch the key to "OPEN" mode
+- Turn off the gun HVPS from the EPICS control screen - Turn OFF the buncher RF from EPICS control screens - Switch the key to OPEN state

-National Accelerator Facility

-• De-post restricted area on mezzanine

-13. \$ 13.
-Special environmental control requirements: 13.1 List materials, chemicals, gasses that could impact the environment (ensure these are considered when choosing Subject Matter Experts) and explore EMP-04 Project/Activity/Experiment Environmental Review below SF6 is used as an electrical insulating gas inside the pressurized (60 psi) high voltage powers 13.2 Environmental impacts (See EMP-04 Project/Activity/Experiment Environmental Review) SF6 is a greenhouse gas that must be re-used to avoid releasing it into the atmosphere when there is a need to open the tanks, i.e. high voltage power supply maintenance.
-SF6 is a powerful greenhouse gas, 23,900 times worse than CO2.
-13.3 Abatement steps (secondary containment or special packaging requirements) https://wiki.jlab.org/ciswiki/index.php/SF6_Inventory_and_Handling_Procedures 14.
-I Unusua I/Emergency Procedures (e.g., loss of power, spills, fire, etc.)
+13. Special environmental control requirements:

+13.1 List materials, chemicals, gasses that could impact the environment (ensure these are considered when choosing Subject Matter Experts) and explore EMP-04 Project/Activity/Experiment Environmental Review below

+SF6 is used as an electrical insulating gas inside the pressurized (60 psi) high voltage power supply.

+13.2 Environmental impacts (See EMP-04 Project/Activity/Experiment Environmental Review)

+SF6 is a greenhouse gas that must be re-used to avoid releasing it into the atmosphere when there is a need to open the tanks, i.e. high voltage power supply maintenance.
+SF6 is a powerful greenhouse gas, 23,900 times worse than $CO_2$ .

+13.3 Abatement steps (secondary containment or special packaging requirements)

+https://wiki.jlab.org/ciswiki/index.php/SF6\Inventory\and\Handling\Procedures

+14. Unusual/Emergency Procedures (e.g., loss of power, spills, fire, etc.)

-Returning the PSS to OPEN Mode in case of emergency or any other abnormal conditions
+Returning the PSS to OPEN State in case of emergency or any other abnormal conditions